-Namaqualand remained a very quiet place during the cultural evolution until about 2000 years ago when the Khoikhoi or Nama arrived from the area that now encompasses northern Botswana.
+Namaqualand remained a very quiet place during the cultural evolution until about 2000 years ago.
+This was when the Khoikhoi or Nama arrived from the area that now encompasses northern Botswana.

 The region is known for its cultural history, which was preserved by the Nama and Khoisan tribes.
 The Nama people are the largest group of Khoikhoi people.
 About 80% of the population were sadly killed by the German Empire between 1904 and 1907 in a racial extermination during the Herero and Namaqua genocide.
 Nama people traditionally speak the Khoekhoe language.